-You open your credit card statement and discover you forgot to make last month’s payment.
-Or you get a call from a collection agency about a medical bill you didn’t realize hadn’t been paid.
+You open your statement and discover you’re late on your credit card payment.
+Or you get a call from a collection agency about a medical bill you forgot to pay.
 Or you check your credit reports and discover a late payment is marring your otherwise perfect payment history.

 Hope for the Best

-Or it’s possible your lender may overlook for the transgression.
-Steve Ely, president of eCredable.com, adds: “The larger creditors (like credit card companies) usually have sophisticated analytic models working behind the scenes that take into account your history of payments.
-If you’ve been paying on time for a long time, they’re likely to forgive your one late payment, and let it slide.”
+Or perhaps your lender may overlook the transgression.
+Steve Ely, president of eCredable.com, adds, “The larger creditors [like credit card companies] usually have sophisticated analytic models working behind the scenes that take into account your history of payments.
+If you’ve been paying on time for a long time, they’re likely to forgive your one late payment and let it slide.”

 But Brace for the Worst

-What if you don’t luck out and the late payment is reported?
-There are three questions that will help you understand the possible impact, according to Barry Paperno, community director for Credit.com:
+What if you don’t luck out and the creditor reports the late payment?
+Here are three questions that will help you understand the possible impact, according to Barry Paperno, community director for Credit.com:

 - How long ago did the most recent late payment occur?